vobyjs/oby/README.md

 This function holds onto updates within its scope and flushes them out at once once it exits, it's useful as a performance optimizations when updating Observables multiple times whitin its scope while causing other Observables/computations/effects that depend on them to be re-evaluated only once.

+- **Note**: Async batching is supported too, if the function that you pass to `$.batch` returns a promise that promise is awaited, and until it settles batching stays active.

 Interface:

 ```ts